heyqule/erm_unit_control/README.md

 - **Perimeter Defense** WIP.
 - **Suicide** select unit, press Delete or use GUI
 - **Suicide All** select units, press Shift + Delete or use GUI

+Contribution Credit:
+BertTheParrot - Adding suicide/suicide all button to GUI

 Additional Asset Credit: